 This report analyzes short-term incentive changes, presents annual and short-term incentive practices, and summarizes three-year incentive trends across regions allowing you to access compensation

 intelligence that goes beyond base salary.

 Assess the fairness and competitiveness of employee pay and identify cost-saving opportunities.
-This report also looks at mandatory employer contributions across countries and the hidden costs of
+This online resource also looks at mandatory employer contributions across countries and the hidden costs of

 employing a worker in any location.